-This post was first published on 22nd January, 2011.
+This post was first published on 22nd January 2011.

 Patentable Subject Matter

 The scope of eligible subjects is very broad in India.
-Any product or process irrespective of the technology is patentable subject matter in India.
-However, the Patents Act under Section provides a long list of inventions that are excluded from patentable subject matter, which includes biotechnology inventions.
+Any product or process irrespective of the technology is the patentable subject matter in India.
+However, the Patents Act under Section provides a long list of inventions that are excluded from the patentable subject matter, which includes biotechnology inventions.

 Gene sequences and DNA sequences having disclosed functions are considered patentable in India.
 However, human beings and embryonic stem cells are not patentable.
 Furthermore, methods of medical treatment are also prohibited from patentability in India.

-The Patents Act does not have any explicit provisions with respect to novelty of biotechnology inventions.
+The Patents Act does not have any explicit provisions with respect to the novelty of biotechnology inventions.
 Since most biotechnology inventions are products of nature inherently present in living organisms, they could be construed as discoveries and not patentable.
-However, the Draft Manual of patent practice and procedure, 2008 provides that biological material such as recombinant DNA, Plasmids and processes of manufacturing thereof are patentable provided they are produced by substantive human intervention.
-As there are no decided cases on the subject, the interpretation of the Manual is being used to analyze novelty of biotechnology inventions.
+However, the Draft Manual of patent practice and procedure, 2008 provides that biological materials such as recombinant DNA, Plasmids, and processes of manufacturing thereof are patentable provided they are produced by substantive human intervention.
+As there are no decided cases on the subject, the interpretation of the Manual is being used to analyze the novelty of biotechnology inventions.
 Several patents have been granted for isolated gene sequences in India and such sequences have been considered to be novel by the patent office in the light of their natural counterparts.

-In India, for biotechnology inventions, which describe biological material in the specification, the law provides for deposit of such biological materials at a recognized depository.
+In India, for biotechnology inventions, which describe biological material in the specification, the law provides for the deposit of such biological materials at a recognized depository.
 The manual of patent practice and procedure requires the invention to be described completely in the specification to enable a person skilled in the art to be able to carry out the invention by reading the specification.
-However, there are no cases in India that talk about differing written description or enablement standards for biotechnology inventions.
+However, there are no cases in India that talk about differing written descriptions or enablement standards for biotechnology inventions.

-Section 3(b) of the Indian Patent Act provides that an invention the primary or intended use or commercial exploitation of which would be contrary to public order or morality or which causes serious prejudice to human, animal or plant life or health or to the environment is not patentable.
-As per the section an invention would not be patentable if it is immoral or against public order, harmful to human, animal or plant life or harmful to environment.
-The Draft Manual of Patent Procedure, 2010 provides that Any biological material and method of making the same which is capable of causing serious prejudice to human, animal or plant lives or health or to the environment including the use of those that would be contrary to public order and morality are not patentable.
-It further provides that the processes for cloning human beings or animals, processes for modifying the germ line, genetic identity of human beings or animals, uses of human or animal embryos for any purpose are not patentable as they are against public order and morality.
-The Indian Patent Law has strong prohibitions against patenting of biotechnology inventions based on morality and public order.
+Section 3(b) of the Indian Patent Act provides that an invention the primary or intended use or commercial exploitation of which would be contrary to public order or morality or which causes serious prejudice to human, animal, or plant life or health or to the environment is not patentable.
+As per the section an invention would not be patentable if it is immoral or against public order, harmful to human, animal, or plant life, or harmful to the environment.
+The Draft Manual of Patent Procedure, 2010 provides that Any biological material and method of making the same which is capable of causing serious prejudice to human, animal, or plant lives or health or to the environment including the use of those that would be contrary to public order and morality are not patentable.
+It further provides that the processes for cloning human beings or animals, processes for modifying the germ line, the genetic identity of human beings or animals, uses of human or animal embryos for any purpose are not patentable as they are against public order and morality.
+The Indian Patent Law has strong prohibitions against patenting biotechnology inventions based on morality and public order.